-Capture your viewers and turn them into loyal fans and subscribers with a distinguishing intro using Canva.
-It’s free, simple to use and available on web browser, iOS and Android—so you can make memorable intros wherever you are.
+Capture your viewers and turn them into loyal fans and subscribers with a distinguishing intro using Canva’s free intro maker.
+It’s simple to use and available on the web browser, iOS, and Android—so you can make memorable intros wherever you are.

-Access high-quality, premium audio tracks and a library of animated motion graphics.
+Start by exploring ready-made templates to use for your videos.
+Find high-quality, premium audio tracks and animated motion graphics in our massive media library.
 Add that on top of beautiful typography, illustrations, and stock footage.
-With Canva, sleek intro videos take only a minute to make.
+With Canva’s free online intro maker, sleek intro videos take only a minute to make.

-Canva’s intro maker is free to use—we don’t add those pesky watermarks to your downloaded videos.
-There is no limit to the number of intros you can create and download.
-Only pay when you use additional features on Canva such as premium stock video, music, photo, and illustration content.
+Canva’s intro maker for YouTube is free to use—customize a template, then download your videos with no pesky watermarks.
+There is no limit to the number of intros you can create and download on our maker tool.
+Only pay when you use additional features on Canva, such as premium stock video, music, photo, and illustration content.

-Canva makes professional-level intros simple to create —you can even create your video intro with others in real-time.
+Canva's YouTube intro maker creates professional-level intros that are simple to make—you can even customize and edit your video intro with others in real-time.
 Make a YouTube intro online in 60 seconds.
-With no new skills to learn and no software to download, simply pick a video template and edit to your liking, invite your friends to collaborate, and download in seconds.
+With no new skills to learn and no software to download, simply pick a video template and edit it to your liking.
+Find plenty of video elements in our media library to polish your design, invite your friends to collaborate, and download it in seconds.

 A video intro should be on the short side, around 10 seconds.
-Any longer and you lose viewers who would otherwise click through to the rest of your content; any shorter and you don't have time to make an impression.
+Any longer, and you lose viewers who would otherwise click through to the rest of your video content; any shorter, and you don't have time to make an impression.

-Your intro video should introduce you and your product or channel in a way that feels authentic.
-Don't try to sell yourself or your services; tell a story or say a few lines that explain who you are and why you're doing what you're doing.
+Before accessing our intro maker and customizing an intro template, you must first create your video.
+It should give a preview of your content and reveal your personality to hook viewers in.
+Your intro video should introduce you and your product or channel in an authentic way.
+Don't try to sell yourself or your services; tell a story or a few lines explaining who you are and why you're doing what you're doing.
 Know your audience to make it resonate.